 The natural henna acted like a hair wash on my hair and sadly put me back to step 1 of the sebum-only hair process.

 I’m currently going through the transition process to sebum only again, but it feels hard this time as I know I will be thrown back to the beginningn again as soon as I dye my hair again.

 The water-only method may not be the best option if you live in an area where you have to deal with hard water.

 If you have hard water, select natural wash methods that include apple cider vinegar or lemon.

 Alternatively, if you really are that fond of the water-only method, maybe try using a water filter, or boiling the water first, before rinsing it through your hair.

 So, what are the best things to do in order to handle living in a hard water area while No Poo-ing?

-Apart from the sebum only method, I also love the following two technique suggested by this natural hair specialist (source 1):
+Apart from the sebum-only method, I also love the following two techniques suggested by this natural hair specialist (source 1):

 - Rinse your hair with 2 cups of boiled water and half a cup of apple cider vinegar